Swasth-Digital-Health-Foundation/C19CareAssist/hsp-service/README.md

 ## Setup local environment

+### Initial setup

 Install the dependencies of this project when setting it up initially using -

 `npm i`

+### Environment variables

+`env.dev` file is needed in the root directory of this service to set the environment variables.
+The variables that the service is expecting can be found in [this file](src/utils/secrets.ts).

+## Run the service

 Run the service using the following command -